symfony/symfony-docs/cookbook/controller/error_pages.rst

 .. note::

-  In case of extending the :class:`Symfony\\Bundle\\TwigBundle\\Controller\\ExceptionController` you may configure a service to pass the twig-Environment and the debug-Flag to the constructor.
+  In case of extending the :class:`Symfony\\Bundle\\TwigBundle\\Controller\\ExceptionController` you may configure a service to pass the Twig environment and the ``debug`` flag to the constructor.

   .. configuration-block::